A collection of photographs of Missouri wildflowers discovered on Rachel’s Prairie, a one acre patch of ground with a pond.

 Pussy Toes

 The first flower to emerge in Spring, aside from the henbits and violets, are pussy toes.
 While henbits and violets prefer richer soil, pussy toes prefer acid soils.
 I typically see them on surfaces that generally grow nothing.
 This part of the county is generally marginal if not bad soil.
-Coal deposits are quite shallow and the top soil is thin.
+Coal deposits are quite shallow in this area and the top soil is thin.

 In some places the pussy toes congregate, forming what I would call a pussy toe forest.